verdaux/BookNotes/Fact Machine/Tyrants - Stalin.md

 - [ ] 1929 - becomes dictator, controls and censors all information
 - [ ] 1931 - famine in Ukraine
 - [ ] Bribes Walter Duranty (fake leg), new york times reporter in Moscow (since 1922) to sell leftist support and deflect from famine.
 Wins pulitzer prize
+- [ ] Invented the story of pavlik morozov - who ratted is greedy dad and then his family killed him